Supreme x Anti Hero Balcony Tee

 About the original

-Anti Hero Skateboards was founded in 1995 by pro skateboarder Julien Stranger under Deluxe Distribution in San Francisco, established as a counterweight to the corporatization of skateboarding in the mid-1990s.
-The brand's identity is built on hand-illustrated graphics by Todd Francis, including the brand's pigeon mascot, the Anti Hero eagle, and the Balcony imagery referenced on this shirt.
-The Anti Hero catalog of pro-model decks, tees, and accessories remains a skate-shop staple.
+Anti Hero Skateboards was founded in 1995 by pro skateboarder Julien Stranger under Deluxe Distribution in San Francisco as a counterweight to the corporatization of skateboarding in the mid-1990s.
+The brand's identity is built on hand-illustrated graphics by Todd Francis, including the pigeon mascot, the Anti Hero eagle, and the Balcony imagery referenced on this shirt.
+Anti Hero's catalog covers pro-model decks, tees, and accessories sold through skate shops.
 The FW20 Supreme version prints the Anti Hero Balcony graphic on a standard short-sleeve cotton tee, released as part of a broader Supreme x Anti Hero capsule that season.

 About Anti Hero